Publishing & Downloading

-Kyso CLI pushes contents to Kyso using a special file named kyso.yaml or kyso.json.
+The Kyso CLI pushes content to Kyso using a special file named kyso.yaml or kyso.json.
 Content in Kyso is structured across:

 Channels reside with Organizations.
-An organization can have multiple channels, and every channel an unlimited number of reports and discussions.
+An organization can have multiple channels, and every channel can have an unlimited number of reports and discussions.

 Kyso currently renders the following document-types (this list will continue to grow):

 Let us illustrate how to push content to Kyso using an example.
 In this example we have a Jupyter Notebook report, which is in a folder named jupyter-genomics with the following structure:

 Refer to our documentation on Report Metadata to learn more:

 Below is an example of a kyso.yaml file: